Know Your (Incentive Stock) Options

 The Tax Benefits of ISOs

 One of the key benefits of ISOs is that they are taxed differently than other forms of stock options.
-With ISOs, the employee is not taxed on the exercise of the option, but only when they sell the stock.
-If the stock is held for more than one year, the capital gain is taxed as long-term capital gain, which is taxed at a lower rate than ordinary income.
-This means that the employee can potentially pay a lower tax rate on the profit they make from the sale of the stock.
+With ISOs, the employee is not taxed upon exercising the option, but rather when they sell the stock.
+If the stock is held for more than one year after exercise and more than two years from the date of grant, the entire gain is taxed as a long-term capital gain, which is typically taxed at a lower rate than ordinary income.

 The Difference between ISOs and Non-Qualified Stock Options (NSOs)